 Do not use variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.

-6.6 Numeric Conversion Errors [FLC]
+6.6 Conversion Errors [FLC]

 6.6.1 Applicability to language

-The vulnerability as specified in ISO/IEC TR 24772-1 clause 6.16 is applicable to Fortran .
+The vulnerability as specified in ISO/IEC 24772-1 clause 6.16 is applicable to Fortran .

 Fortran processors are required to support two kinds of type real and are required to support a complex kind for every real kind supported.
 Fortran processors are required to support at least one integer kind with a range of 1018 or greater and most processors support at least one integer kind with a smaller range.

-Automatic conversion among these types is allowed, with the associated vulnerabilities documented in ISO/IEC TR 24772-1 clause 6.6.
+Automatic conversion among these types is allowed, with the associated vulnerabilities documented in ISO/IEC 24772-1 clause 6.6.

+Fortran does not permit the assignment between unrelated types.
+The programmer can create explicit conversion routines between unrelated types.

+Equivalence between characters and integer types.
+Equivalence between logicals and numeric types.

+Conversion is automatic between character types, ASCII character kinds and ISO 10646 kinds.

+Fortran uses IO statements for conversion between character and numeric types.
+If the field width is insufficient then asterisks are used.

 6.6.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1 clause 6.6.5???

 Use the kind selection intrinsic procedures to select sizes of variables supporting the required operations and values.

 Use a temporary variable with a large range to read a value from an untrusted source so that the value can be checked against the limits provided by the inquiry intrinsics for the type and kind of the variable to be used.